fufu3105/landing-page/README.md

   <strong>Intelligent Real-time Indoor Air Quality Supervision</strong>
 </p>

 IRIS is a graduation thesis project at Ho Chi Minh City University of Technology (HCMUT), VNU-HCM.
-The project explores how camera-derived measurements, environmental sensors, physics-based modeling, and AI analytics can be connected through a Digital Twin pipeline for indoor air-quality supervision.
+The project explores how camera-derived measurements, environmental sensors, physics-based modeling and AI analytics can be connected through a Digital Twin pipeline for indoor air-quality supervision.

 This repository contains the public landing page for the project.